|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-Design and validate a database from a given enterprise description, justifying design decisions.
+1. Design and validate a relational database from a given enterprise description, justifying design decisions.

 This module develops the concepts of database design, and implementation and use.
-The emphasis is on relational and semi-structured (XML) systems but object databases are introduced.
+The emphasis is on relational and semi-structured (XML) systems, with NoSQL systems introduced.
 It covers practical topics concerned with modelling and effective use of the facilities provided by a modern Database Management System (DBMS).
 Theoretical topics include data modelling, placing particular emphasis on the data model, relational algebra and the realisation of the relational model in a DBMS.

 Review and persistence, outline history.
 The value of general models: relational; object oriented; semi-structured.
 Databases, DBMS and applications programs.
 DBMS as reuse.